EU Customs Procedures: The 5 Main Options for Importers

 For small and medium importers handling 10 to 200 shipments per month, the practical approach is:

-2. Maintain a document checklist per destination country — the required documents vary by country, product type, and customs procedure.
+Maintain a document checklist per destination country — the required documents vary by country, product type, and customs procedure.
+Our free Import Document Checklist Generator builds a country-specific list for you.
 Having a checklist prevents last-minute scrambles.

 Frequently asked questions